This ambitious new plan could save monarch butterflies’ amazing annual migration

 Millions of people care about monarchs

-Decades of educational outreach by teachers, researchers and hobbyists has cultivated a generation of monarch admirers who want to help preserve this phenomenon.
+Decades of educational outreach by teachers, researchers, and hobbyists has cultivated a generation of monarch admirers who want to help preserve this phenomenon.
 This global network has helped restore not only monarchs’ summer breeding habitat by planting milkweed, but also general pollinator habitat by planting nectaring flowers across North America.

 Scientists have calculated that restoring the monarch population to a stable level of about 120 million butterflies will require planting 1.6 billion new milkweed stems.
 And they need them fast.
 This is too large a target to achieve through grassroots efforts alone.
 A new plan, announced in the spring of 2020, is designed to help fill the gap.